Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Introduction

 Our evaluations yield a consequential result.
-Despite the extensive efforts invested over decades in automated readability scoring methods, as well as the impressive linguistic capabilities of current LLMs, they all have a weak predictive power for reading facilitation in simplification, and by extension reading ease that is associated with writing style.
-In most cases, they are outperformed by standard word properties from the psycholinguistic literature that are known to be robust predictors of reading times: word entropy, word length, word frequency and surprisal: the negative log probability of a word in context.
-Surprisal tends to be the most predictive index of readability overall.
-These results not only call for more caution in the use of existing readability assessment methods and LLMs, but also for new, more cognitively driven methodologies for readability scoring.
+Despite the extensive efforts invested over decades in automated readability scoring methods, as well as the unprecedented linguistic and meta-linguistic capabilities of current LLMs, in adult readers of English they all have weak predictive power for reading facilitation in simplification, and by extension reading ease that is associated with writing style.
+While some of the theoretically based psycholinguistic measures perform similarly poorly, in most cases, standard word properties from the psycholinguistic literature that are known to be robust predictors of reading times perform well on our evaluations.
+These measures are word entropy, word length, word frequency and surprisal: the negative log probability of a word in context.
+Surprisal tends to be the most predictive index of reading ease overall.

+These results hold across different adult reader groups (L1 and L2), reading regimes (reading for comprehension and information seeking) and textual units (passages and sentences).
+They provide, for the first time, a comprehensive picture of the limited ability of ARA methods developed over nearly a century to account for a key aspect of how readers experience texts in real time.
+Importantly, they warrant more caution in the use of existing readability assessment methods and LLMs for readability scoring, especially in high-stakes scenarios.
+Furthermore, they call for new, more cognitively driven and empirically validated methodologies for readability scoring.